-The Vaccinated Travel Lane is now open to 11 countries including France and the US!
+The Vaccinated Travel Lane is now open to multiple countries including France and the US.

 Here’s some good news amidst the Covid-19 situation.
 We can finally go on a much-needed holiday!
 What are the three magic words?
 Vaccinated Travel Lane (VTL).
 Yes, the government has announced that we’re opening our borders progressively.
 We give you the full lowdown on where, when and how you can travel without quarantine.
 Read on for the full deets and get excited!